typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 );
 ```

-Triggers provide a PostgreSQL native way to populate the above table with the correct data.
+Triggers provide a populate the above table with unsynced data.

 #### Creating a Trigger to Monitor Product Inserts